Floer trajectories and stabilizing divisors: Coherent perturbations

-In the exact case discussed in Example \ref{exact} we have the following relation between area of disks with boundary in the Lagrangian and their intersection number with codimension two submanifolds as in the previous paragraph.
+The following is an example of a Lagrangian disjoint from a Donaldson hypersurface but not exact in the complement.
+Consider a circle in the symplectic two-sphere, with Donaldson hypersurface given by a point.
+One of the disks bounding the circle meets the hypersurface, but the other does not.
+In this case one sees that in general there is no relation between the area and the intersection number of a disk with the hypersurface.
+However, in the exact case discussed in Example \ref{exact} we have the following relation between area of disks with boundary in the Lagrangian and their intersection number with codimension two submanifolds as in the previous paragraph.